 - A. All communicable diseases shall be immediately reported to the Arkansas Department of Health.
-The institution shall furnish pertinent required information related to the disease to the local health unit or Arkansas Department of Health. - B. Occurrences which threaten the welfare, safety, or health of the public such as epidemic outbreaks, poisoning, etc., shall be reported either by phone or facsimile to the local or State Health Officer.
-The institution shall furnish other pertinent required information related to the occurrence to the local health unit or Arkansas Department of Health.
+The institution shall furnish pertinent required information related to the disease to the Arkansas Department of Health. - B. Occurrences which threaten the welfare, safety or health of the public such as epidemic outbreaks, poisoning, etc., shall be reported either by phone or facsimile to the local or State Health Officer.
+The institution shall furnish other pertinent required information related to the occurrence to the Arkansas Department of Health. - C. Immediate capacity for disaster admissions shall be reported daily to the Disaster Preparedness Section of the Arkansas Department of Health.